 If you are well-informed and decide to cycle on this part, here are some tips I would like to share with you:

-- Cycling northwards, which means anti-clockwise around the island, is more favorable.
-Most of the points of interest are on the sea side, and as Taiwan adopts right-hand traffic, you’ll have better views of the sea while cycling in this direction without needing to cross the road for stops.
-Additionally, it’s easier to spot falling rocks on this side of the road.
+- Traveling northward (anti-clockwise around the island) offers several benefits.
+Most attractions are located on the sea side, and since Taiwan follows right-hand traffic, this direction allows for better coastal views without needing to cross the road.
+Additionally, it’s easier to spot falling rocks on this side.

-- If you go northwards, start your day early to cover the four tunnels between Chongde and Daqingshui before the traffic gets busy.
-After Daqingshui, most of the tunnels are found on the Old Suhua Highway (9丁 or 9D), which has less traffic.
-The last section where the two routes combine is Nanao to Dongao, which is 11km long with a total ascent of 275m and a 1.2km tunnel to cover.
-Evaluate your strength, traffic and weather conditions, and the time of the day.
-If needed, you can take a train without bagging your bikes to Dongao or Suaoxin.
+- For Northbound Riders: Start early to pass through the four tunnels between Chongde and Daqingshui before traffic builds up.
+Beyond Daqingshui, most tunnels are located along the Old Suhua Highway (9丁 or 9D), where traffic is lighter.
+The final shared section of the new and old routes, from Nanao to Dongao, spans 11 km with a total ascent of 275 m and a 1.2 km tunnel.
+Assess your stamina, traffic conditions, weather, and time of day.
+If needed, you can take a train without bagging your bike to Dongao or Suaoxin.

-For information on trains that allow naked bikes daily and more details on using public transportation with your bike, you can find additional information here.
+You may refer to our blog post for information on trains that allow naked bikes daily and more details on using public transportation with your bike.